janimattiellonen/xi-bundle-filelib/Resources/doc/index.md

 Currently there are no tools for this and you must generate them yourself.

 You can find the schemas in vendor/xi/filelib/docs.

+## Configuration

+[XiFilelib](https://github.com/xi-project/xi-filelib) is highly configurable and with XiBundleFilelib the settings are easily configurable through `app/config/config.yml`.

+In more advanced situations you can also override custom implementations with your own.

+## Example

+You can use [Xi Filelib Symfony sandbox](https://github.com/xi-project/xi-filelib-symfony-sandbox) for setting up a very simple Symfony 2 project which shows some of the XiBundleFilelib features and use it for further explorations of XiBundleFilelib.